I love a good timeline, so here’s mine featuring some career and personal highlights:

 September 26, 1985: Alex P. Keaton falls for Ellen Reed on the Season 4 premiere of Family Ties.

 I was watching at home as Alex and Ellen met in her dorm room at Langley College.
 I replayed my VHS tape of their dance to “At This Moment” over and over and over.
 Little did I know that this two-part episode would go on to be an all-time favorite of mine and play a key role in a film I’d be working on almost 40 years later.
 I was the archive producer on Still: A Michael J Fox Movie, finding footage and photos from across Michael’s life and career.
-Directed by Davis Guggenheim, the film premiered at the 2023 Sundance Film Festival and is currently nominated for 7 Emmy Awards .
+Directed by Davis Guggenheim, the film premiered at the 2023 Sundance Film Festival.
 You can find it on AppleTV+.

 October 9, 1985: George Clooney appears on The Merv Griffin Show.

 Currently featured in the last season of The Facts of Life, George Clooney had a mullet and a great story about being discovered on the beach while playing volleyball.
 This interview was not particularly significant when it aired.
 But time and history can turn an ordinary daily talk show appearance into something significant.
-In 2014, I was the Associate Producer on the 12-DVD box set of The Merv Griffin Show.
-My job was to watch the surviving episodes of the legendary talk show and find the good stuff.
-I’ve watched over 1000 episodes, cataloguing guests, performances, interview topics, historical importance.
+I’ve watched over 1000 episodes of The Merv Griffin Show, cataloguing guests, performances, interview topics, historical importance.
+Several of these are available on the RITY YouTube channel and the 12 DVD boxset released in 2014.
 It is such fun to come across Molly Ringwald as a childhood model, Phil Spector coming out of the audience for a surprise appearance or a guy with a mullet on a TV series at the end of its run.

 October 21, 1986: Adam Curry interviews Janet Jackson on Countdown in Amsterdam.